Music Production & Career Development Program

-Led by celebrated local hip hop artist, singer, songwriter Konshens the MC (www.konshens.com), SchoolTalk’s Music Production & Career Development Program engages D.C. youth in hands-on music production experiences.
-Accepted students form a small group learning the essentials of songwriting, audio and music production, and the music industry.
+Led by celebrated D.C.-based international hip hop artist, singer, and songwriter Konshens the MC (www.konshens.com), SchoolTalk’s Music Production & Career Development Program engages D.C. youth in hands-on music production experiences.
+Accepted students will form a small group focused on learning the essentials of songwriting, audio and music production, and the music industry.
 Participants will receive career coaching in music production from Konshens and career development opportunities from SchoolTalk staff, including assistance creating employment portfolios, resumes, headshots, and more.

 Public Health & Safety Considerations

 SchoolTalk’s Music Production & Career Development Program will be conducted using a hybrid model of in-person and virtual sessions.
 Most sessions will be in person.
 SchoolTalk follows D.C. government guidance for Covid-19 and Mayor Bowser’s Covid-19 vaccination requirements.

 SchoolTalk’s Music Production & Career Development Program is FREE to participants!!!
 In fact, SchoolTalk will pay a stipend to students who complete at least 40 hours of programming!

 Participants must meet the following criteria to be eligible to participate.

 - Currently enrolled in a D.C. high school

 - Have an individualized education program (IEP) or 504 plan